immunant/c2rust/README.md

 # FAQ

-> Are there release binaries?
-Can I install C2Rust with Cargo?

-We plan to release a cargo package that you can `cargo install` soon(tm).

 > I translated code on platform X but it didn't work correctly on platform Y

 We run the C preprocessor before translation to Rust.
 This specializes the code to the host platform.
 For this reason, we do not support cross compiling translated code at the moment.